mozilla/prio-processor/README.md

 # add new requirement to requirements.in

-# generate a new requirements.txt
+# generate a new requirements.txt, allowing setuptools to be updated
-pip-compile
+pip-compile --allow-unsafe
 ```